golang-module/carbon/README.jp.md

   log.Fatal(c.Error)
 }
 // 出力
-timezone "xxx" is invalid, please see the file "$GOROOT/lib/time/zoneinfo.zip" for all valid timezones
+invalid timezone "xxx", please see the file "$GOROOT/lib/time/zoneinfo.zip" for all valid timezones
 ```

 #### 付録